Professional Development Grants

 Either a library or their parent institution, depending on their structure, has the authority to apply for these grants and receive reimbursements.
 Qualifying libraries include public libraries, schools and their school libraries, academic institutions and their libraries, Tribal libraries, and non-profit institutions and their libraries.
 If the library is not fiscally independent, the application must come from the library’s parent entity.
 Libraries can apply for two types of PD grants:

 In either case, only libraries and library staff are eligible to use the grants.
 If branches of a library or library system receive an award, they are considered part of a single library for award limits.
 Awards can cover up to 75% of allowable expenses, including registration, lodging and travel expenses.
 Public libraries serving a population of less than 5,000 are eligible for a waiver of the required 25% match.

+You must send both an electronic and a paper copy of your application.
 WSL will accept applications until funds are exhausted.